francheska-vicente/crowd-evacuation-model/README.md

-# Simulation of Crowd Evacuation Model in Mall of Asia (MOA) Arena: An Agent-based Model
+# Simulation of Crowd Evacuation in Mall of Asia (MOA) Arena: An Agent-based Model